rpthms/nft-geo-filter/README.md

                         Specify the ingress interface for the netdev table --no-ipv4             Don't create a set for v4 addresses in the netdev table --no-ipv6             Don't create a set for v6 addresses in the netdev table

+Logging statement:
+  You can optionally add the logging statement to the filtering rules added by this script.
+  That way, you'll be able to see the IP addresses of the packets that are allowed or denied by the filtering rules in the kernel log (which can be read via the systemd journal or syslog).
+  You can also add an optional prefix to the log messages and change the log message severity level.

+  -o, --log             Add the log statement to the filtering rules --log-prefix PREFIX   Add a prefix to the log messages for easier identification.
+No prefix is
+                        used by default.
+  --log-level {emerg,alert,crit,err,warn,notice,info,debug}
+                        Set the log message severity level.
+Default is 'warn'.
 ```

 # Usage examples